 You can read more about these integrations here.

-With RapidiOnline you get all of the integrations from 1-7 as out-of-the-box standard, customizable integrations with an implementation effort of typically 4-8 man days depending of scope and need for additional transfers or customizations.
+With RapidiOnline you get all of the integrations from 1-7 as out-of-the-box standard, customizable integrations.
+The implementation effort of typically 4-8 man days depending on scope and the potential need for additional transfers or customizations.

-A company can easily have a need for up to 10-20 integrations between different systems, and I often get asked what the most logical way to make these systems synchronize is.
-How they can perform the best data integration architecture.
-It could, of course, be appealing just to integrate pretty much all components with each other, but this is not really manageable in the longer run.
+A company can easily have a need for up to 10-20 integrations between different systems.
+It is important to define the most logical way to make these systems synchronize.
+It can be tempting to integrate pretty much all components with each other.
+It is, however, not really manageable in the longer run.